oxfordcontrol/COSMO.jl/docs/src/decomposition.md

 ![](assets/psd_completion.jpg)

-For more information about PSD matrix completion and the completion algorithm used in `COSMO` take a look at _Vandenberghe and Andersen - Chordal Graphs and Semidefinite Optimization (Ch.10)_.
+For more information about PSD matrix completion and the completion algorithm used in `COSMO` take a look at _Vandenberghe and Andersen - Chordal Graphs and Semidefinite Optimization_ (Ch.10).
 To configure `COSMO` to complete the dual variable after solving the problem you have to set the `complete_dual` option:
 ```julia
 model = JuMP.Model(with_optimizer(COSMO.Optimizer, complete_dual = true));
 ```

+### Example Code
+The code used for this example can be found in [/examples/chordal_decomposition.jl](examples/chordal_decomposition.jl).